 PLEASE JOIN US IN THIS REGIONAL DEVELOPMENT EFFORT.
 Below are some ways in which you can participate:

-CONDOR.
-Introducing the CONDOR public access library repository to help you connect to a collection of materials focused on the mid-Michigan region.
+Central Michigan Digital Collections.
+Introducing the Central Michigan Digital Collections public access library repository to help you connect to a collection of materials focused on the mid-Michigan region.
 Example documents will include the results of economic development and social service reports, surveys, and data sets.
 Please consider submitting documents to build this repository.
 This repository is maintained by the CMU libraries.

 CMU Public Broadcasting.
 Introducing CMU Public Broadcasting radio and television features that highlight successful collaborations between CMU and our community, focusing on regional issues and success stories.